SundaySC/Patient_summary_dashboard/README.md

 The two datasets were downloaded from Kaggle.
 Imported to Power BI for cleaning and transformation.
 Power query was used to clean the data and perform calculated columns.
-The data was now used to build this awesome summary patient dashboard to understand the health issues of the patient.
+The data was now used to build this awesome summary patient dashboard to understand the patient's health issues.